-When stating the cause of death, be as specific as you are able to given the information you have.
+When stating the cause of death, be as specific as possible given the information you have.
 An example might be stating “Adenocarcinoma of the right main bronchus” rather than “Lung cancer”.

-In some circumstances there can be 2 separate conditions that led directly to death and in these cases you should enter them both on the same line and then in brackets state that these are joint causes of death.
+In some circumstances, there can be two separate conditions that led directly to death and in these cases, you should enter them both on the same line and then in brackets state that these are joint causes of death.

 A few things that you CAN NOT write as a 1a:

-Old Age/frailty as a sole cause of death (and this can only be used in those over 80)
+Old age/frailty as a sole cause of death: this can only be used in patients who are over 80 years old.